-This part will count 75% of the final grade and it will be necessary to obtain 4 out of 10 in the test part.
+This part will count 75% of the final grade and it will be necessary to obtain 4,5 out of 10.

-- Continuous assessment (CA), based on the participation and degree of involvement in the teachinglearning process, taking into account regular attendance and participation. - Tests, which consist of both theoretical and practical questions.
+Continuous assessment (CA), based on the participation and degree of involvement in the teachinglearning process, taking into account regular attendance and participation.
+This part can not be recovered.

+Tests, which consist of both theoretical and practical questions.
 The tests will be carried out in the first half of the semester (T1), during the second half of the semester (T2) and in the testing period (T3).